merbanan/rtl_433_tests/tests/quinetic/switch/README.md

 Button Characteristics:

-* A switch emits 3-4 pulses when button is pressed.
+* A switch emits 3-4 transmissions (rows) when a button is pressed (with button ID).
-* A switch emits 3-4 pulses when button is released.
+* A switch emits 3-4 transmissions (rows) when a button is released (without button ID).
-* This duplication of packets is expected.
+* This retransmission is common.
-* Device ID is preserved as 16-bit Hex.
+* CRC failures are relatively common, perhaps 1 in 20 rows.
-* It is printed on device rear-label (some models).
+* Buttons are 'push-button / momentary' style, without ON/OFF position (stateless).

 ## Debugging